avestic/avesta/README.md

 Strata is fully written in, and uses modern C#/.NET as its foundational platform.

 # Why NATS:
 NATS is Strata's single most important piece of infrastructure.
-It single-handedly fulfills most of its infrastructure needs.
+It alone powers and fulfills most of its infrastructure needs.

 TODO:
 ## Functional bias and its powerful implications: